adithya-s-k/indic_eval/README.md

     print("Imported metric")
 ```

-You can then give your custom metric to lighteval by using `--custom-tasks path_to_your_file` when launching it.
+You can then give your custom metric to indic_eval by using `--custom-tasks path_to_your_file` when launching it.

 To see an example of a custom metric added along with a custom task, look at `tasks_examples/custom_tasks_with_custom_metrics/ifeval/ifeval.py`.